Deepika-Garg/BecomeMillionaire/README.md

 ![CSS validator error screenshot](testing/CSSValidation/validationFailImageCSS.png)

 ## Deployment

 The steps to deploy the project are as follows:

 1. Click on Settings on the navigation menu in the repository
 2. Selected the Pages menu on the left side bar.
-3. In the first dropdown menu labeled Source select the branch of the name 'main' from the dropdown.
+3. In the first dropdown menu labelled Source select the branch of the name 'main' from the dropdown.
 4. In the next dropdown menu select '/root' as the default option.
 5. Select Save
 6. After couple of minutes project become live